atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I ^48 .
 (
 i
-— in the arms of a young fellow to i: whole face he was a stranger; a man who, by his clothes.
+--in the arms of a young fellow to i: whole face he was a stranger; a man who, by his clothes.
 See.
 See. which lay by the bedside, appeared to be in the ■: / higher, walks of'life.;